FROM JUSTIFICATION TO GLORIFICATION

 My little children, of whom I travail in birth again until Christ be formed in you, (Galatians 4:19)

 Christ in us is planted as a Seed, the Seed of the Kingdom.
-We must turn the prime energies and attention of our life to insuring that the Seed is taken care of properly.
+We must turn the prime energies and attention of our life to ensuring that the Seed is taken care of properly.
 We know from the parable of the sower that a shallow experience with Christ or the cares of this world can prevent the Divine Seed from bearing lasting fruit.

 The greatest fact of the new covenant is that Christ, the Seed, the living Word, is actually conceived in us.
 Then the ministries of the Body of Christ are to travail until the Seed brings forth Christ in us, the hope of the glory to come in the last days.